-- Make sure the water heater circuit breaker on the AC panel is switched On.
-If the circuit breaker on the AC panel is On, but the water heater is still not working: - Consult with your dealer about checking the "push to reset" circuit breaker located on the water heater. - The water heater is located on the starboard side of the engine compartment (see illustration on page 27). - Read the water heater instruction manual and heed the warnings above. - The water heater is connected to the 120-volt, AC power system. - Turn On the water heater breaker on the AC panel to heat the water.
+• Make sure the water heater circuit breaker on the AC panel is switched On.

+If the circuit breaker on the AC panel is On, but the water heater is still not working:

+- Consult with your dealer about checking the "push to reset" circuit breaker located on the water heater. - The water heater is connected to the AC power system, therefore you must make sure that the water heater breaker on the AC panel is turned On before water will be heated. - Read the manufacturer's instruction manual supplied in your owner's packet and observe the warnings above.